 Our fireplace is in the basement, and without an insert, it was worthless.
-Anytime we made a fire, our house would fill with smoke from the poor draft, and even when we got a hot fire going, it was making our house colder by pulling all the warm air up the chimney.
+Anytime we made a fire, our house would fill with smoke from the poor draft.
+Even when we got a hot fire going, it was making our house colder by pulling all the warm air up the chimney.

-Before we went to Colorado, I spent a god bit of time cutting and splitting wood.
-The electric company wanted to take down two maples on our property that were probably ~60 ft tall.
-I liked the trees, but they were close to the house, and since they were offering ~$3,000 dollars worth of free tree work, I couldn’t say no. I only requested that they leave the wood for me.
+Before we went to Colorado, the electric company wanted to take down two maples on our property that were probably around 60 ft tall.
+I liked the trees, but they were close to the house, and since they were offering nearly $3,000 dollars worth of free tree work, I couldn’t say no. I only requested that they leave the wood for me.
 They agreed, but said it would be left in 10-ft logs.

 It took them 3 days to take down both trees.
 After they were done, they asked if I was sure I wanted the big logs.
 They were bigger than I expected, but I told them to leave everything.

 I figured out a few tricks, like using my 14″ blade to measure out even lengths to cut my logs.
 And to save money, I used old peanut oil for my bar oil.
-It’s easier on the environment and the only disadvantage that I can think of is that it will solidify in the cold.
+It’s easier on the environment and the only disadvantage is that it will solidify in the cold.